I started using PC’s back 1986 when they had 5-1/4" floppy disks and 8086 processors.

 Enter the HARD RESET.

 I am not suggesting you quit the real estate business.
-Not that extreme of a hard reset.
 Not at all.

 But if the results you are getting are opposite of the results you desire, then something has to change.
 And sometimes that change needs to be dramatic.
 (I’ve always thought a change that wasn’t dramatic was not really change at all).